Exit your forbearance

 Learn about your repayment options

 Before your mortgage forbearance ends, you should reach out to your servicer to plan what comes next.
+They will work with you on ways to repay your forbearance.

 This video explains the common options available to borrowers exiting forbearance.
 If you only hear about a lump-sum repayment, ask about other options.